Blackpool North railway station: Tram interchange

 In 2017, approval was given for the construction of a new 550 m, £21 million branch of the Blackpool Tramway from North Pier to Blackpool North station, with a new tram terminal opposite the station.
 This recreates the route of an earlier tramway connection to the station along Talbot Road which operated between 1902 and 1936.
 It means that the tramway will almost connect Blackpool's two main railway stations, as is a few minutes walk away from Waterloo Road tram stop.

 Work on the branch began in 2018 and it was originally meant to be open in April 2019; however, completion of the branch required the demolition of a Wilko store which sat at the site of the terminus.
 Delays in relocating the store mean that its demolition was not completed until September 2020.
 A second delay came from the COVID-19 pandemic.
 The first test tram ran on the branch in March 2022.
-After another long delay, partially due to ongoing hotel works, a final round of testing commenced on 23 April 2024.

 The first passenger service ran on 12 June 2024 as a special service, with a full service beginning four days later.